hejny/webgpt/src/ai/text-to-text/prompt-templates/lib/samples/10-single.ptp.md

 # Sample prompt

-Show how to use a simple prompt with one param.
+Show how to use a simple prompt with one parameter.

 -   PTP version 1.0.0
 -   Input parameter `{word}` Any single word